The secret to high impact presenting is, PURPOSE.

-Too much repetition is of course simply irritating but intentional repetition must be conscious, meaningful and provide emphasis.
+Intentional repetition must be conscious, meaningful and provide emphasis.

-No one wants to sit and list to the ‘corporate spokesperson’ who sounds robotic and monotonous as she goes through the motions.
+No one wants to sit and listen to someone who sounds robotic and monotonous as she goes through the motions.

-People want to see the real you.
+People want to see the real you

 Show them how you really see things and what makes you feel and believe the way you do.